JoKra1/mssm/README.md

 ## To get started

- - With GAMMs: Take a look at tutorial 1 in the tutorial folder.
+Take a look at the tutorials provided in this [repository](https://github.com/JoKra1/mssm_tutorials)!
- - With sms-IR-GAMMs: Take a look at tutorial 2.
- - With sms-GAMMs: Take a look at tutorial 3.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or make pull-requests to main.
-Some problems that could use work are listed below.